Blog

 • demonstrates the value of the solution to the client’s business;

-13. Overcoming Objections
+1. Overcoming Objections

 At this stage, the salesperson works with the doubts and objections of the client.
 It is important to see objections not as obstacles, but as opportunities to explore the customer’s needs and demonstrate the value of the solution.

-15. Closing the Deal
+1. Closing the Deal

-16. What you need for the stage: tools to automate approvals and paperwork.
+2. What you need for the stage: tools to automate approvals and paperwork.

 The deal closure stage is the logical conclusion of the process, when the client decides to implement the proposed solution.
 Here it is important to discuss implementation details, terms and conditions of cooperation.
 Successful deal closure is based on built trust and a clear understanding of the value of the solution for the client.

-18. What you need for the stage: tools to collect feedback and opportunities for additional sales to the same customer.
+2. What you need for the stage: tools to collect feedback and opportunities for additional sales to the same customer.

 This stage plays a major role in developing a long-term relationship with the customer: it includes assistance in implementing the solution, training the customer’s staff and ongoing support.
-Quality after-sales service not only increases customer satisfaction, but also creates opportunities for new sales, e.g. the customer may buy additional system modules or a solution for another department from you.
+Quality after-sales service not only increases customer satisfaction but also creates opportunities for new sales, e.g. the customer may buy additional system modules or a solution for another department from you.

-The role of CRM in supporting Solution Selling processes
+The Role of CRM in Supporting Solution Selling Processes

 Here’s how CRM helps at different stages of customer interaction:

-Stage Role of CRM
+Step Role of CRM

 Pain Qualification CRM provides tools to create and store Pain Sheets, allowing you to organize information about customer problems.
-AI functionality can help analyze calls to identify key pains.
+AI functionality can help analyze calls to identify key pains

-Value Proposition CRM provides tools for calculating and presenting the value of a solution, and stores a database of successful cases that can be used to demonstrate value.
+Value Proposition CRM provides tools for calculating and presenting the value of a solution, and stores a database of successful cases that can be used to demonstrate value

 SimpleOne B2B CRM as a tool for implementing Solution Selling